top of page

 But visibility is not verification.

-An authentic-looking image can pass validation.
+An authentic-looking image can pass validation and still represent a compromised asset.

 Verification must answer a different question:

-Not “Is this code readable?”
+Not “Is this code readable?

-But “Is this physical instance authentic?”
+But “Is this physical instance authentic?

 Deterministic Identity Resolution Explained